aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/incorrectfontusageexception/incorrectfontusageexception/_index.md

 ## IncorrectFontUsageException(Exception) {#constructor}

-Initializes a new instance of the [`IncorrectFontUsageException`](../) class with a specified error message and a reference to the inner exception that is the cause of this exception.
+Initializes a new instance of the [`IncorrectFontUsageException`](../) class with a reference to the inner exception that is the cause of this exception.

 ```csharp
 public IncorrectFontUsageException(Exception innerException)